Strawberry Cheesecake Bars

 Let’s walk through each step of this recipe to make sure it turns out as amazing as possible.

-I’ve also shared a video tutorial below.
+I’ve also included a video tutorial in the recipe card below.

 Step 1: Make the Strawberry Reduction